rhkarls/sondera/README.md

 ## Overview
 sondera is a python package providing clients for accessing Swedish hydrology and meteorology related open data and observations.

-Data sources currently include SMHI open data API and SGU groundwater API.
+Download stream discharge, groundwater levels, climate and weather observations and more from stations across Sweden.

-Development Status: Pre-Alpha.
+Data sources currently include Swedish Meteorological and Hydrological Institute (SMHI) open data API and Swedish Geological Survey (SGU) groundwater API.

 Consider the API unstable, it may change at short or no notice.

 ### Data sources and licenses